 The Path to Independence Program is designed to assist junior investigators in securing their first independent R01, R03, or R21 funding.
 The program consists of structured reviews and feedback on grant applications by experienced senior faculty who have served as reviewers for the NIH.

 The program is offered three times per year to coincide with NIH R01 application submission deadlines.
-There are five parts to this program: (1) orientation and peer mentoring, (2) three workshops, (3) internal review of draft applications, and (5) individualized feedback sessions.
+There are four parts to this program: (1) orientation and peer mentoring, (2) three workshops, (3) internal review of draft applications, and (4) individualized feedback sessions.
 Participants should plan to attend all steps.

 An illustration of the Path to Independence Program process and time commitment overview can be downloaded here.